FujiFilm HS20 EXR with the larger, heavier Sony VCL-HG1758 teleconverter.

 The HS20 has a disk buffer that allows you to continue to take photos while the photos are being written to the SDHC flash memory.
 I like to take both raw and jpg photos at the same time and the camera allows me to take a photo about every two seconds while each photo takes about 10 seconds to write to the SDHC memory card.
 Where on my HS10 I was waiting the full 10 seconds between every photo before I could take another.

 Although the HS20 camera does allow for me to take photos quicker it only allows me to do this with the camera in EXR or Auto modes or if I leave the manual setting the same.
 If I need to manually adjusting the shutter speed, ISO, or aperture I have to wait the full 10 seconds for the image to write to the SDHC card before I can change any setting.

 One thing I really liked for the RAW photos of the HS10 was the ability to open the photos in PhotoShop and adjust them using Adobe's Camera Raw 6.3.
 The files on both the HS10 and HS20 have RAF extensions however Camera Raw 6.3 is not able to open the HS20's raw formatted images.
-Hopefully Adobe will add this format to it's list of supported raw formats soon...
-I'm not real fond of the software that comes with the camera to open the raw files.
+Hopefully, Adobe will add this format to its list of supported raw formats soon...
+I'm not really fond of the software that comes with the camera to open the raw files.

 Update April 27, 2011: Adobe just released Camera Raw 6.4 and it has support for the FujiFilm HS20EXR camera and other FujiFilm EXR cameras.
 Thank you Adobe!